Alejogb1/job-board/blog-data/how-to-handle-dst-correctly-in-airflow-20-for-different-regions.md

 id: "how-to-handle-dst-correctly-in-airflow-20-for-different-regions"
 ---

-alright, so handling dst in airflow, especially when you're juggling different regions, yeah, that's a classic headache. been there, done that, got the t-shirt with the slightly confusing timezone abbreviations. let me break down how i’ve tackled this beast, specifically within the context of airflow 2.0 and above.
+, so handling dst in airflow, especially when you're juggling different regions, yeah, that's a classic headache. been there, done that, got the t-shirt with the slightly confusing timezone abbreviations. let me break down how i’ve tackled this beast, specifically within the context of airflow 2.0 and above.

 first off, the core issue boils down to how airflow stores and interprets datetime objects. by default, airflow uses utc internally. this is good, because it gives us a single source of truth. but the problem arises when you start introducing dags and tasks that need to be aware of local timezones, especially those that observe daylight saving time. if not done correctly this will completely mess up your scheduling.